a-chaudhari/pxfnlock/Readme.md

 | Fn+Esc       | Fn-Lock     | KEY_PROG3         |
 | Fn+F7        | Emoji Key   | KEY_PROG2         |
 | Fn+F12       | ProArt Key  | KEY_PROG1         |

+* One can modify the source to add/change/remove remapped scancodes.
+Create an issue if you need help.
+* Journalctl will show both bpf and userspace logs.

+## TODO (maybe, prs welcome 😉):
+- [ ] add a config file to change key mappings and other settings
+- [ ] add a command line option to set/get the fn-lock state via the console
+- [ ] bundle a visual indicator of the fn-lock state change